NotsoFrostyy/NotsoFrostyy/README.md

-Hello 👋 im @notsofrostyy, I develop random python projects that I would use on a daily basis, I also have a website at https://NotsoFrostyy.github.io feel free to look at some of my repositories
+Hello 👋 im @notsofrostyy, I develop random python projects that I would use on a daily basis, I also have a website at https://NotsoFrostyy.github.io and discord server at https://discord.gg/hEueWAbQk4 feel free to look at some of my repositories
 ---

 ### :hammer_and_wrench: Languages/Tools: